 Many people in Germany are socially excluded.
 They earn little money and cannot partake in public life as they would like to.

 This inequality is salient in their daily lives: Low-income citizens travel less often and cover shorter distances than persons with a higher income, as various surveys have shown.
-Moreover, many of them live in areas that are hardly accessible by means of public transport.
+Moreover, some of them live in areas that are hardly accessible by means of public transport.

-We explore two central questions:
+We explored two central questions:

 To answer these questions, we interviewed 40 low-income residents of Hamburg and Berlin.
 In both cities, social exclusion is a rising issue, e.g., by rising rental costs.
 Furthermore, we conducted geographical analyses to explore the spatial distribution of transport disadvantage.

 The MobileInclusion project has ended.
 Through this project, we helped describing urban transport disadvantage and derived strategy paths to alleviate it.